kennethcoleman-gc/lab-01-introducing-react/README.md

-# Lab 1 - Introducing React
+# COMP 2068 - Lab 1 - Introducing React

+## Objective

+"To demonstrate that you understand how to create a React app, create a component, and can pass properties."

+## Description

-This lab for COMP 2068 is an elementary React frontend that accepts a name and displays a greeting with that name.
+This is an elementary React front end app that accepts a name and displays a greeting with that name.

 ## Usage